Heart of a Book

 ★★★★☆

 Foundations of Graphics & Compute: Volume 5: Ray-Tracing offers a compelling take on webgpu, though not without flaws.
-While the treatment of compute is excellent, I found the sections on Computers & Technology less convincing.
-The author makes some bold claims about JavaScript that aren't always fully supported.
-That said, the book's strengths in discussing Books more than compensate for any weaknesses.
-Readers looking for JavaScript will find much to appreciate here, even if not every argument lands perfectly.
-Overall, a valuable addition to the literature on JavaScript, if not the definitive work.
+While the treatment of ray-tracing is excellent, I found the sections on ray-tracing less convincing.
+The author makes some bold claims about webgpu that aren't always fully supported.
+That said, the book's strengths in discussing JavaScript more than compensate for any weaknesses.
+Readers looking for webgpu will find much to appreciate here, even if not every argument lands perfectly.
+Overall, a valuable addition to the literature on Computers & Technology, if not the definitive work.

 ★★★★★